symbiotic-engineering/WEC-DECIDER/modules/CEM/README.md

-# GenX for Wave Energy
+# Capacity Expansion Modeling (CEM) for Wave Energy

+Instructions for use:

 0. Clone this repo: `git clone git@github.com:symbiotic-engineering/WEC-DECIDER.git`
-1. Install anaconda, miniconda, or mamba and setup the python environment: `conda env create -f environment.yml`.
+1. Install anaconda, miniconda, or mamba and setup the python environment: `conda env create -f calkit-environment.yml`.
-2. For the powergenome environment, two edits must be made to powergenome.
-Find the package at `/envs/wec-decider/lib/python3.10/site-packages/powergenome/`.
-Change line 212 of `run_powergenome_multiple_outputs_cli.py` and line 124 of `util.py`.
-See [here](https://github.com/PowerGenome/PowerGenome/pulls?q=is%3Apr+author%3Arebeccamccabe) for the exact changes.
-3. Run `get_power_genome_data.sh` to download PG data inputs and run PG.
-4. Install Julia using the instructions [here](https://julialang.org/downloads/).
+2. Install Julia using the instructions [here](https://julialang.org/downloads/).
 Use julia version 1.8 (recommend setting it as default).
-5. Install Gurobi Optimizer using the "full installation" instructions [here](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer).
+3. Install Gurobi Optimizer using the "full installation" instructions [here](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer).
-6. Obtain a Gurobi license (ie academic single-user) and install it (ie using `grbgetkey`).
+4. Obtain a Gurobi license (ie academic single-user) and install it (ie using `grbgetkey`).
 If the command is not found, use the full filepath, as described [here](https://support.gurobi.com/hc/en-us/articles/360040113232-How-do-I-resolve-the-error-grbgetkey-command-not-found-or-grbgetkey-is-not-recognized).
-7. Configure `h5pyd` according to the instructions [here](https://mhkit-software.github.io/MHKiT/WPTO_hindcast_example.html).
+5. Configure `h5pyd` according to the instructions [here](https://mhkit-software.github.io/MHKiT/WPTO_hindcast_example.html).
-8. First run `make_batch_csv.ipynb` which should generate `replacements.csv`.
-9. Then run `caserunner.jl` to run the optimization.
-To do this, use the following julia commands:
+6. `cd` to the `WEC-DECIDER` folder and run `bash -i modules/CEM/run_all.sh`.
+This defines the sweep, downloads PowerGenome data inputs, runs PowerGenome, runs GenX, and plots results.
+(Eventually this step will be replaced by `calkit run`).
+7. If making any updates, re-run individual parts of the process as needed using the commands in `run_all.sh`.
+If you want to run GenX from the interactive Julia REPL, use the following commands:
 ```
 julia # enter julia REPL
 using Pkg # load package manager